-- Write neatly and legibly this may be obvious but being able to read answers will help enormously. - Concentrate on the answers The marker knows the questions so don't waste time writing them out on the answer book. - Keep answers clear keep answers to questions together rather than mixing parts up.
+- Write neatly and legibly this may be obvious but being able to read answers will help enormously. - Concentrate on the answers The marker knows the questions so don't waste time writing them out on the answer book.

+- Keep answers clear keep answers to questions together rather than mixing parts up.
 This makes the paper easier to mark.
-It is also easier to check that the question has been answered in full. - Space the answers out answer each new question on a new page, this makes marking easier and leaves space to add anything during the exam. - Write in black ink -the paper is marked (sometimes more than once) by markers using red, green and blue ink. - Cross out completed plans if there are any rough workings or plans on the answer booklet they should be crossed out if they are not to be marked.
-It is crucial that the marker can tell clearly the difference between plans and the final answer. - Eliminate errors -cross any mistakes out to show that they should not be marked.
+Plus you can check that you have answered the question in full. - Space your work out answer each question on a new page, this makes marking easier and will be helpful in case you want to add anything later. - Write in black ink your paper is marked (sometimes more than once) by markers using red, green and blue ink. - Cross out completed plans if you prepare any rough workings or plans, cross them out if you do not want them marked.
+It is crucial that the marker can tell clearly the difference between plans and the final answer. - Eliminate errors if you make any mistakes, cross them out to show that you do not want them marked.